 - The Office of Field Education will be providing each student a unique link to their electronic Learning Plans and Evaluation plus the Time Sheet documents for all students.

 - Each student will receive an individualized link for the Field Learning Plan and Field Evaluation respectively to their Pitt Email Account.
 The student is responsible for sharing this link with their Field Instructor.

 - As you work on these documents, your progress will be automatically saved, however it is important that you save the link that was sent to you in order to return to your Field Learning Plan or Evaluation plus the Time Sheet.

 - All documents will be signed electronically within the forms and submitted electronically.
 The signature of your filed liaison will be secured by the Field Office after you submit the document to the Office of Field Education.

-- Please contact your field coordinator(the person who matched you to a field site) in the Office of Field Education or the Administrative Assistant for the Office of Field Education Ms. Riley A. Riley at firstname.lastname@example.org with any questions regarding this process and/or these forms.
+- Please contact your field coordinator(the person who matched you to a field site) in the Office of Field Education or the Program Coordinator for the Office of Field Education Ms. Riley A. Riley at firstname.lastname@example.org with any questions regarding this process and/or these forms.

 Example Field Learning Plans and Evaluations